BlobTheBreaker/VaceInspaders/README.md

 - Started defining classes to clarify the code
 - Imported Network to have a n instance as an attribute for the player
 - Added a second ship surface rotated 180 deg for ennemy player

+22/01/2022:
+After 3 attempts at refactoring, realized that this process has to be very procedural and slow paced: you create one class, make it's __init__ and test it.
+Then add a couple methods and test it.
+Then you move on to another class.

+- The code is now fully (from what i understand of it) OOP
+- Now is the time to add some networking to it!